mcgizzle/oh-migrations/README.md

-# my-gr8-library
+# oh-migrations

 Data migrations through implicit function composition at the type-level.

-This library provides the ability to version and migrate ADT's.
+This library provides the ability to version, decode and migrate ADT's.

 ## Example